Visible documents, selection, query editing, and navigation stay ahead of counts and optional collection metadata.

 Native MongoDB workflow for macOS

-Mongo GUI gives developers and operators a faster way to repeat real MongoDB work: connect once, move through dense data, draft queries with completion, search large documents, review performance signals, and keep AI assistance explicit, including a paste-to-verify workflow for AI-generated Mongo snippets.
+Mongo GUI gives developers and operators a faster way to repeat real MongoDB work: connect once, keep browsing responsive on large or slow collections, return to the same workspace after reconnects, inspect operational signals, and keep AI assistance explicit with local snippet verification.

 Client-only architecture.
 No cloud sync by default.
 Signed and notarized direct download.
 Sparkle updates for installed builds.
 Free during beta.